Enjoy the journal? Check out the annual Global History Student Conference here:

 Registration and login are required to submit items online and to check the status of current submissions.

 Authors should submit original work.
 Data and evidence should be accurately cited and properly represented.
-Fraudulent or intentionally inaccurate statements constitute unethical behavior and will not be tolerated.
+Fraudulent or intentionally inaccurate statements constitute unethical behaviour and will not be tolerated.
 In general, authors should not submit work that has already been published elsewhere.
 Submitting the same manuscript to more than one journal at the same time is considered unethical.
-If the author finds a significant error in the published work, we ask that they notify the journal’s editors and work with the editorial staff in rectifying the problem.
+If the author finds a significant error in the published work, we ask that they notify the journal’s editors and work with the editorial staff to rectify the problem.

 Firstly, authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under the Creative Commons Attribution 4.0 International License.
 This allows others to share the work as long as they acknowledge its authorship and initial publication in this journal.
 Secondly, authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.
 Thirdly, authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access).